verdict-project/verdict-project.github.io/documentation/quick_start/index.md

 * TOC
 {:toc}

-Verdict can run on top of [Apache Hive](https://hive.apache.org/), [Apache Impala](https://impala.incubator.apache.org/), and [Apache Spark](https://spark.apache.org/).
-We are adding drivers for other database systems, such as Amazon Redshift, Google BigQuery, Google Dataproc, etc.
+Verdict can run on top of [Apache Hive](https://hive.apache.org/), [Apache Impala](https://impala.incubator.apache.org/), [Apache Spark](https://spark.apache.org/), and [Amazon Redshift](https://aws.amazon.com/redshift) We are adding drivers for other database systems, such as Facebook Presto, Google BigQuery, Google Dataproc, etc.

 Using Verdict is easy.
 Following this guide, you can finish setup in five minutes if you have any of those supported systems ready.

-## Download and Install Verdict

-See [this page]({{ site.baseurl }}/download/) to download jar or zip archives relevant to your data analytics platforms.

-## Using Verdict

 Verdict takes a slightly different approach depending on the database system it works with.
 Once connected, however, you can issue the same SQL queries.

+## Download and Install

+See [this page]({{ site.baseurl }}/download/) to download jar or zip archives relevant to your data analytics platforms.

-### Apache Spark
+## Verdict on Apache Spark

 Verdict works with Spark by creating Spark's HiveContext internally.
 In this way, Verdict can load persisted tables through Hive Metastore.